Back to all blogs

 The Role of IgG Testing in Perspective

 At Smartblood, we believe in transparency.
-It is important to acknowledge that the use of IgG testing in food intolerance is a subject of ongoing debate within the medical community.
-Some experts believe IgG antibodies are merely a sign of exposure to food, while others see them as a useful marker for identifying foods that may be contributing to chronic, low-grade symptoms.
+The use of IgG testing is a subject of ongoing debate; some experts view these antibodies as a sign of exposure, while others see them as markers for chronic, low-grade symptoms.

 We do not present our tests as a standalone diagnosis.
-Instead, we see the £179.00 Smartblood Food Intolerance Test as a valuable starting point for those who have already consulted their GP and are looking for a data-driven way to navigate their elimination diet.
-By identifying which of the 260 foods your body is reacting to most strongly, we help you focus your efforts where they are likely to have the most impact.
+The £179.00 Smartblood Food Intolerance Test is a data-driven starting point to help you navigate an elimination diet more effectively by identifying which of the 260 foods your body reacts to most strongly.

 Conclusion

-Bell pepper intolerance symptoms can be a significant hurdle to feeling your best, but they are not insurmountable.
-Whether you are dealing with persistent bloating, frustrating skin flare-ups, or that dreaded mid-afternoon brain fog, understanding how your body interacts with the nightshade family is a powerful step toward reclaiming your well-being.
+Bell pepper intolerance symptoms are a hurdle, but they are not insurmountable.
+Understanding how your body interacts with the nightshade family is a powerful step toward reclaiming your well-being.

 Remember the phased journey:

-- See your GP first to rule out any serious underlying conditions.
+1. See your GP first to rule out serious conditions.

-- Trial a structured elimination to see if your symptoms resolve.
+3. Trial a structured elimination to see if symptoms resolve.

-Our home finger-prick kit is a simple way to access information about your body's unique reactions.
-While we typically offer our comprehensive 260-food analysis for £179.00, you can currently check if the code ACTION is available on our site for a 25% discount.
+Our home finger-prick kit is a simple way to access information about your unique reactions.
+While our comprehensive analysis is typically £179.00, check our site to see if the code ACTION is available for a 25% discount.

 FAQ